 Answer the questions that the advisory agency asks.
 That helps them figure out approximately how much VAT you may need to pay and the amount of money you can claim as a refund.
 Once you finalise your VAT scheme, you must fill out the application carefully.
 Submit your application to the HMRC.
 They take around 7 to 20 working days to process your application and come back with a VAT number.

 2. Submitting your returns

-Non-UK online sellers should prepare and submit their VAT returns to the HMRC every 3 months.
+Non-UK online sellers should prepare and submit their VAT returns to the HMRC every three months.
 Of course, filing for returns depends on your sales data and the applicable costs of VAT for your business.
-You may or may not file for returns if your business doesn’t make £70,000 within 3 months.
+You may or may not file for returns if your business doesn’t make £70,000 within three months.

 UK VAT Rates

 In the UK when registering for VAT you have the option of either registering for the Standard Rate which is a rate worked out by subtracting turnover less taxable costs or the Flat Rate System which is based solely on turnover (however it is a lower rate).